streamdataio/streamdataio-spring-webflux/README.md

-# Simple Spring Web Flux app using streamdata.io
+# A Simple Spring Web Flux app using streamdata.io

 This is a sample implementation of a [Spring Web Flux](https://github.com/spring-projects/spring-framework/blob/master/src/docs/asciidoc/web/web-flux.adoc) client that connects to an [Server-Sent Events](https://www.w3.org/TR/eventsource/) Source provided